 Former CRE Technology Executives

 These speakers bring battle-tested experience from actual AI deployments.
-The former CTO of Prologis who implemented predictive maintenance across 800 million square feet of industrial space understands vendor negotiations, union concerns about job displacement, and integration challenges with 20-year-old building management systems.
-They share specific failure stories, like the $3 million AI project that technically succeeded but users rejected, providing lessons that prevent similar mistakes.
+Someone who implemented predictive maintenance across a large industrial portfolio understands vendor negotiations, employee concerns about job displacement, and integration challenges with legacy building management systems.
+They share specific failure stories, like the expensive AI project that technically worked but users rejected, providing lessons that prevent similar mistakes.

 PropTech Founders and CTOs

 Entrepreneurs who built AI solutions for real estate understand customer acquisition challenges and product-market fit.
-The founder of HqO, which uses AI to improve tenant engagement, can explain why their first algorithm failed with 60% of users and how customer feedback shaped successful iterations.
-Verify their experience extends beyond single-product promotion to discuss competitive solutions and integration strategies.
+They can explain why their first approach failed and how customer feedback shaped successful iterations.
+The key is verifying their experience extends beyond single-product promotion.
+The best PropTech speakers discuss the competitive landscape honestly and acknowledge where other solutions might work better.

 Academic Researchers and Consultants

-MIT's Real Estate Innovation Lab and Stanford's Center for Professional Development produce speakers with comprehensive market analysis capabilities.
-Professor Andrew Baum from Oxford, who authored "PropTech 3.0," provides historical context for current AI adoption while maintaining vendor neutrality.
+Researchers from programs like MIT's Real Estate Innovation Lab provide historical context for current AI adoption while maintaining vendor neutrality.
 These speakers excel at strategic planning sessions where attendees need objective technology assessments rather than product pitches.
+They're particularly valuable for board-level presentations where credibility matters more than implementation details.

 Speaker Fees and Contract Considerations

 Speaker contracts should specify presentation content requirements.
-Include clauses requiring disclosure of vendor relationships and limiting product demonstrations to 20% of presentation time.
-Some speakers rely on outdated case studies; require examples from the past 18 months.
-Prohibit recycled presentations by requesting 30% customized content specific to your audience demographics.
+Include clauses requiring disclosure of vendor relationships and limiting product demonstrations to a reasonable portion of presentation time.
+Some speakers rely on outdated case studies; request examples from recent implementations.
+Requiring some customized content specific to your audience demographics helps ensure relevance.

 Technical requirements vary significantly.
-Live AI demonstrations require gigabit internet connections and backup presentation materials.
-Some speakers need dual-screen setups to show code alongside results.
-Budget $2,000-$5,000 for additional A/V requirements beyond standard podium setups.
-Test all connections during rehearsal, as AI demonstrations fail spectacularly without proper bandwidth.
+Live AI demonstrations require reliable high-speed internet connections and backup presentation materials.
+Some speakers need dual-screen setups to show software alongside slides.
+Test all connections during rehearsal, as AI demonstrations fail spectacularly without proper preparation.

 Crimson Speakers maintains detailed technical riders for each AI expert, including specific software requirements, preferred microphone types, and backup presentation protocols.
 This preparation prevents day-of technical disasters that derail AI demonstrations.